M-H-Amini/MILP-pp/README.md

 ### Prerequisites
 - Docker
 - Python 3.7 or higher
-- Required Python packages (see requirements.txt if available)
+- Required Python packages (see requirements.txt)

 ### Using Docker
 Build and run the project container with GPU support using the provided script: